lab11/wearabouts/README.md

         http://host:15672

     Add a new vhost, a user for that vhost, and add the admin user to the vhost.
-Finally, we need two exchanges,
+Finally, we need to add a topic exchange to the vhost.
-    one for the scanner data and one for the output of Wearabouts.
-Add two direct exchanges: scans and events.

 2. A central Wearabouts instance that is making determinations about where